A Complete Guide to React Micro Frontend

 - 'packages/*'

-Packages for every applications are now available for installation:
+Packages for every application are now available for installation:

 pnpm install